CesiumGS/cesium/Documentation/Contributors/CodingGuide/README.md

 :speedboat: The speedboat indicates a performance tip.

-This guide can be summarized as _make new code similar to existing code_.
+To some extent, this guide can be summarized as _make new code similar to existing code_.

 _TODO: TOC_